Frequently Asked Questions

 What is Bridge?
 Is it the same as CCD when I was a kid?

 Yes…well sort of!
 CCD, Sunday School, Catechism Class, are all older names for what we now call Faith Formation.
-At Holy Family we are passionate about growing in faith together as a family unit, so our Faith Formation program is a family-based program that we created, called “Bridge”.
+At Holy Family we are passionate about growing in faith together as families, so our Faith Formation program is a family-based program that we created, called “Bridge”.

 Why is there a parent component to your Faith Formation program?